HL7/davinci-alerts/source/pages/guidance.md

 As shown in Figure 4, When an event or request triggers a notification, the Sender creates a Da Vinci Notification Message Bundle and notifies the Recipient or Intermediary using the `$process-message` operation.

-- For this guide the $process-message input parameters "async" and "response-url" are not used because there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
+{% include img.html img="$process_message_wf.svg" caption="Figure 4" %}

--  The body of this operation is the message bundle itself.
+- For this guide there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
+Therefore, the $process-message input parameters "async" and "response-url" are not used and the body of this operation is the message bundle itself.
 - In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the in the FHIR specification.
 -There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.